glblackburn/react2shell-server/docs/defect-tracking/BUG-7.md

 **Description:**
 After fixing BUG-6 (port mismatch), the `scripts/verify_scanner.sh` script correctly detects Next.js mode and uses port 3000.
 However, when running scanner verification tests after switching React versions, the scanner times out with "Read timed out" errors.
 The script's `wait_for_server` function reports the server is ready, but the scanner cannot connect within its 10-second timeout period.

+**Important Context:**
+The `react2shell-scanner` is designed **exclusively for Next.js applications using React Server Components**, as stated in its README.
+This project's primary purpose is **React version switching** for testing different React versions, not Next.js vulnerability testing.
+The scanner verification script attempts to use a Next.js-specific tool on a project focused on React version testing, which represents a fundamental design mismatch.

 **Expected Behavior:**
 - After switching React versions, server should restart and be fully ready
 - Scanner should be able to connect and scan the server successfully